micahcowan/bobbin/README.md

 Select the user interface.

+If standard input is from a terminal, then the default value is `tty`, which provides a full, in-terminal display of the emulated Apple \]\['s screen contents; if standard input is coming from something else (file or pipe), the `simple` interface, which uses a line-oriented I/O interface, is used instead.
 This is currently a required argument, unless **bobbin**'s input is from a file or pipe rather than a terminal.
 The default value, `tty`, has not yet been implemented.
 Currently only `simple` is supported.
 You may also specify `--simple`, instead of `--if simple`.
-See the section on [the "simple" interface](#the-simple-interface), below, for quite a lot of detail.
+See the section on [the "simple" interface](#the-simple-interface), below, for quite a lot of detail.the `

 ##### --simple